 This volume will be of particular interest to advanced students and researchers of Spanish and Linguistics.

-Section I: Pragmatic variation according to macrosocial factors
+Part I: Pragmatic variation according to macrosocial factors

 1. Regional pragmatic variation in small shops in Mexico City, Buenos Aires, and Seville, Spain